Skip to main content

 Take your audience on the same journey of discovery you experienced, making them feel the stakes, understand the complexities, and arrive at the conclusion with a sense of earned insight.

-While each movement within RTS has been tested formally and improvisationally through coursework and workshops, the current phase of development focuses on leveraging what AI can do for orchestration—sequencing and moving inquiry data dynamically across movements—while being explicit about what it cannot do: think, understand, or know.
+While each module within RTS has been tested formally and improvisationally through coursework and workshops, the current phase of development focuses on what generative AI models can do for orchestration: sequencing and moving inquiry data dynamically across movements, while being explicit about what they cannot do: think, understand, or know.

-This project is not just a teaching framework bolted onto some uncritical AI enthusiasm.
-It is a learning experiment.
-I am learning alongside the system—through its gaps, frictions, and possibilities.
+This project is a learning experiment.
+I am learning alongside the system: through its gaps, frictions, and possibilities.

 Why Research to Story?

-RTS aims to scaffold the research process as a lived, recursive, and relational process full of probing, discovery, medium-specific negotiation, and public contribution.
-It encourages students to move:
+RTS scaffolds the research process as a lived, recursive, and relational process: probing, discovering, negotiating medium-specific constraints, and contributing publicly.
+Students move:

 • From what research is about